was founded by Zsuzsa Kata Horváth.

 The Music School’s ethos is ‘Let Music Belong to Everyone’ with the wish that this phrase becomes reality, not just a citation by the enlightened Hungarian composer, ethnomusicologist, scholar and music educator, Zoltán Kodály.

-Recent observations undertaken by Government Inspectors in Feversham Primary School, Bradford, UK highlighted that music teaching with Kodály principles was the catalyst that changed their school from inadequate to be in the top 10% of schools in England when it comes to progressing children’s learning in core subjects like Maths and English.
+Recent observations undertaken by Government Inspectors in Feversham Primary School, Bradford, UK highlighted that music teaching with Kodály principles was the catalyst that changed their school from inadequate to be in the top 10% of schools in England when it comes to progressing children’s learning in core subjects like Maths and English (their attendance also raised from 92 to 98%).
 Head Teacher Naveed Idrees states “The jobs of the future are those that require a human touch and creativity”; therefore “Arts, Music and Humanity, and especially Music is the bedrock of education success.”

 Founder Teacher of Liverpool Kodály School Zsuzsa Kata Horváth discovered what Kodály musicianship teachers have always known in their hearts, but struggled to pronounce in this wider context: